-UNIDO’s interventions with respect to Voluntary Sustainability Standards (VSS) help businesses—particularly small and medium-sized enterprises – to achieve and prove conformity with market requirements, compete on international markets and connect to global value chains.
+UNIDO considers VSS to be a major tool for opening opportunities for the integration of business operators into global markets and value chains.
+UNIDO’s interventions with respect to VSS help businesses—particularly small and medium-sized enterprises (SMEs)—to achieve and prove conformity with market requirements, compete on international markets and connect to global value chains.

 These actions are a response to the fact that global trade increasingly takes place within value chains, and in a system that is governed by multilateral trade rules such as World Trade Organization (WTO) agreements on behind-the-border regulations like technical barriers to trade (TBT) and sanitary and phytosanitary measures (SPS).

-In addition, the quality and compliance of products and services with market requirements and standards on consumer health and safety, environmental impact, labour conditions and/or sustainability (including voluntary standards), have become key elements of competitiveness in global business relations.
+In addition, the quality and compliance of products and services with market requirements and standards on consumer health and safety, environmental impact, labor conditions and/or sustainability (including voluntary standards) have become key elements of competitiveness in global business relations.